NEET 1-to-1 Counseling

 High Energy Treatment Machines | - |

 MD Radiation therapy is a vast field that offers a variety of options in radiation oncology.
-Graduates can work in specialty radiation therapy clinics, hospitals, and cancer centres as radiation oncologists.
+Graduates can work in speciality radiation therapy clinics, hospitals, and cancer centres as radiation oncologists.
 They are essential to the treatment of cancer patients because they use radiation therapy to minimise damage to healthy tissue while precisely targeting and eliminating malignant cells.

 Graduates of MD radiotherapy programmes can go on to work in academia and research, where they can help create innovative radiation treatment methods and tools.
 There will likely be a greater need for radiation oncologists as cancer cases rise globally.